Books and reading - Foundation

 Teacher and pupil

-• Explore emotions through movement and character-based games
+• Explore the story through physical storytelling, movement and imaginative play

 Learning objectives: